erionmediu/The-birthday-paradox-/Readme.md

 This document presents an analysis of the birthday paradox.
-The birthday paradox concerns the probability that, in a set of randomly chosen people, some pair of them will have the same birthday.
-We will explore this probability through various visualizations and simulations.
+The birthday paradox concerns the probability that, in a set of randomly chosen people, some pairs of them will have the same birthday.

+I will explore this occurrence by looking at real-world data from [kaggle](https://www.kaggle.com/).
+Nonetheless, this data is also made available within the repo.
+Below we start form firstly cleaning and preparing the data and later move on to perform an EDA.
+At the end, we simulate by resampling from the data to calculate the probability of two individuals sharing a birthday for different group sizes.
+Finally, we compare the results with the already established observation of the birthday paradox which assumes an underlying uniform distribution of birthdays.

 # Library Loading